Discover our range of undergraduate degrees

-Choice and flexibility:
+Choice and flexibility

 BEng or MEng?

-The MEng courses are four years of study plus an optional year in industry.
+Our MEng courses are four years of study plus an optional year in industry.
 They satisfy the educational requirement of accrediting bodies towards becoming a Chartered Engineer.
 You might opt for an MEng if you want to study to an advanced level in the MEng year or if you would like to undertake your studies all in one go.

-If you start on the BEng courses, you are able to transfer to the MEng courses at the end of your second year subject to academic achievement.
+If you start on the BEng courses, you are able to transfer to the MEng courses at the end of your second year, subject to academic achievement.

 Athena Swan Bronze